prg-grp/je-lang/README.md

 	}
 }
 ```
-In this snippet, the *@Enclave*, *@Secret* and *@Gateway* annotations and the 'declassify' method are the J<sub>E</sub> abstractions.
+The two snippets show a simple password checker application with two classes.
+The *NonEnclaveMain* class is to be placed outside the enclave and the *PasswordChecker* class (annotated with the *@Enclave* annotation) inside the enclave.
+The *@Enclave*, *@Secret* and *@Gateway* annotations and the 'declassify' method are the J<sub>E</sub> abstractions.
 The class-level *@Enclave* annotation denotes that the annotated class is to be placed inside the enclave.
 The field-level *@Secret* annotation denotes secret fields whose values must not leak outside the SGX enclave.
-The *@Gateway* annotation specifies that the anotated methods are accessible from the non-enclave environment.
+The *@Gateway* annotation specifies that the annotated methods are accessible from the non-enclave environment.

 ### Credits
 J<sub>E</sub> is a project developed at the Technical University of Darmstadt, University of St. Gallen and KTH Royal Institute of Technology.